This post may contain affiliate links. Please read our disclosure policy.

 These step-by-step photos and instructions help you visualize how to make a small batch of gingerbread granola.
 See the recipe box below for ingredient amounts and full recipe instructions.

-2. In a large bowl, combine the oats, coconut, walnuts, brown sugar, cinnamon, nutmeg, allspice, ginger, and cloves.
+2. Mix the Dry Ingredients: In a large bowl, combine the oats, coconut, walnuts, brown sugar, cinnamon, nutmeg, allspice, ginger, and cloves.

 oats, nuts, coconut, and sugar in a large mixing bowl.

-1. In a small pot on medium heat, melt butter and stir in maple syrup, molasses, and salt.
-Cook, stirring frequently until the mixture is smooth.
-Remove from the heat and stir in the vanilla.
+1. Make the Wet Mixture: In a small saucepan over medium heat, melt the butter.
+Stir in the maple syrup, molasses, and salt.
+Cook, stirring often, until smooth.
+Remove from heat and stir in the vanilla.

 butter, molasses, and maple syrup simmering in a pot.